Armoiries Dardel

 The Dardels originate from the picturesque shores of the lake of Neuchâtel, in Switzerland.
 As early as in the 14th century, a Dardel is mentioned in the village of Villiers, in the Val de Ruz.
 Jehan Dardel, a miller from this village is granted in 1513 the exploitations of mills in Saint-Blaise, on the shore of the lake.
 The first Dardels are thus millers, but from the 1700's they are found in many trades, as officers (serving foreign armies), judges, surgeons, ministers of the (protestant) church.

-See here, in Swedish, the text published on the web site of the Riddarhuset, the "House of Swedish Nobility".
-See also their site in English or Swedish.
+See also the text published on the web site of the Riddarhuset, the "House of Swedish Nobility", with pictures of the knighting act, together with its text in Swedish.

 Members of the Dardel family have emigrated to France as early as in the 18th Century.
 However, most of the French Dardels settled in France about 100 years ago, or more recently.
 We also have cousins in Chile, Australia and many other countries, and hope to discover other "exotic" Dardels.

-Other unrelated Dardels originate from Savoy, an Alpine province between France and Italy, and from other provinces of France.
+Other Dardels originate from Savoy, an Alpine province between France and Italy, and from other provinces of France.
+It was however not possible until today to establish a link between them and our own family.

 Genealogy

-Our cousin Jean-Paul Dardel, who lives in Hendaye (South West of France, close to the Spanish border), has established a huge family tree, starting with our common ancestor the miller Jean Dardel.
+Our cousin Jean-Paul Dardel, who lived in Hendaye (South West of France, close to the Spanish border), has established a huge family tree, starting with our common ancestor the miller Jean Dardel.
 You have seen it exhibited at the reunion.
 Jean-Paul has also published (in French) a book on our family, incorporating the vast genealogical information he has gathered over several years.
 It contains many details and attached documents.
-The book was updated in January 2004.
+The book was updated in March 2003.
 See details (in French).

 Separately, François de Dardel, who lives in Paris, has transferred this genealogy on his computer and posted it in this site.
 The complete genealogy, starting with Jehan the miller, is now available on this site.
 Just click on the above link.
-There are now 7300 web pages covering 4400 persons in the on line data base, waiting for you to check... and to report missing or incorrect data to us.
+There are now 18'000 web pages and over 750 pictures covering 5760 persons in the on line data base, including 18 generations of Dardels, waiting for you to check... and to report missing or incorrect data to us.
 The sheets of several ancestors have now biographic notes (in French, though).

 Nils DardelAmong these descendants, you will find a Swedish painter, famous in his country: Nils Dardel (1888 - 1943).
 I have prepared for you a gallery of his works.